 What are the next big trends in UX?
-At our recent Expero Summit, some of our team of experts participated in a panel that discussed many advances that promise to transform how users interact with technologies.
+At our recent Expero Summit, we discussed many advances that promise to transform how users interact with technologies.
 As augmented reality and other technologies take substantive form, it’s more and more about what the user needs from these amazing technologies and less about how cool the technology actually is.
 It’s a given that the technology is only going to get cooler.
 What’s not as obvious is whether the user is ready for it.

 Think Google Glass.
 That was (is) a really cool technology.
 Innovative, cutting-edge, even inspiring.
 But the public wasn’t ready for it, so it failed—at least for the time being.

 Expero specializes in creating custom software for complex domains that often harness huge data sets.
 So naturally we want to know how our projects can go the distance with these emerging experiences.So what are the emerging user experiences that our users are actually ready for, even excited about?
 Well, it has to do with a lot of the technologies we’ve been hearing about the past few years, only now we’re starting to see them actually take shape and be used in real, practical ways in our lives.
 And as the technologies become normalized, so too do the experiences that emerge from them.
 The Internet of Things, for example, is so ubiquitous that we don’t even think about it anymore.
 It’s an expectation that our devices will be connected and smart, not a perk or a cool new feature.

 Here are a few experiences on the horizon, the technologies that have brought them front and center, and how Expero sees the future of custom software in complex domains.

 Search is no longer a distinct interaction with a search engine interface.
 When thinking about search now, it’s a search experience, not a search engine.

 Users continue to expect more from search: more relevance, more personalization, more context.
 (Note: They also expect more security, which is another issue entirely.)